RESPECTING OUR GOLF COURSES

 At PVCC, we ask that you be diligent in repairing your own ball mark/divot as well as at least one other.

 HOW TO PROPERLY FIX A BALL MARK:

 Our greens need your help!

-They have been many unfixed ball marks and also many improperly fixed ones.
+There have been many unfixed and improperly fixed ball marks.
 These significantly diminish the appearance of our greens and interfere with play on them.
 There is no need for that.
 Please take the time to read the information set out below and then do your part to help our greens:

 - Properly fix your ball mark and any others you see nearby.